 The rumble continued.

-Maintaining her distance, she crouched down, took off a glove and held out the back of her hand to give him a good sniff.
+Maintaining her distance, she crouched down, took off a glove and held out the back of her hand to let him take a good sniff.
 “Shhh.
 Don’t be scared, nobody’s going to hurt you.”

 “It’s alright, buddy.”

-But all that didn’t matter right now.
+But all that didn’t matter.
 The dog was sick, desperate and probably dying.
 He was the one who needed help now.
 And Wesley Black, the boy who had threatened to kill this dog, the boy who was not to be messed with, was coming back.

 “Alright, alright, alright!
-We are here on YouTube LIVE coming to you from Black Mountain, named after Mr. Wesley Black right here!
-Wesley OWNS this whole place.
+We are here on YouTube live coming to you from Black Mountain, named after Mr. Wesley Black right here!
+Wesley owns this whole place.
 Check out these slopes.
 Owned by Mr. Wesley Black.
 Check out those lifts.
 Owned by Mr. Wesley Black.
 Check out that monster of a mansion down there.
 That’s right, owned by Mr. Wesley Black.
 And by the way, people, that place is sick.
-Pool, arcade, gym, theatre, basketball court, driving range, bars, bowling alleys, a three-level underground garage with an elevator for the super cars.
+Pool, arcade, gym, theatre, hockey rink, basketball court, driving range, bars, bowling alleys, a three-level underground garage with an elevator for the super cars.
 You name it, it’s there.”

 “That’s right, son!”